jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 Notice the Metadata, Site Type and Coordinates fields.
 Most importantly, look at the Connected REs (Regional Edge) section.

 Which Regional Edge sites did the Customer Edge form an IP Sec Tunnel with?
 Why were these two Regional Edge selected?

-These are the closest Regional Edge site based on the latitude and longitude information provided during the deployment process.
+These are the closest Regional Edge sites based on the latitude and longitude information provided during the deployment process.

 .. image:: ../images/remeta.png

 Look at the top left-hand corner where you see Form, Documentation and JSON.
-You will see this throughout the Distributed Cloud console configuration menu.
+You will see this throughout the Distributed Cloud console configuration menus.
 Distributed Cloud is built with an API-first strategy.
-All the configurations can be done via API calls.
+All the configurations can be done via GUI or API calls.
 You can view the JSON file of the configuration by clicking JSON.

-Click on JSON
+**Click on JSON**

 .. image:: ../images/json.png